 A minimum of 20 hours of service is required during the Didactic year.
-The student will be responsible for tracking all volunteer hours using the Didactic Year Service Hours Form found here: Didactic Year Service Hours Form, and completion of service hours will be assessed at the end of the Didactic Spring semester during Summative Evaluations.
+The student will be responsible for tracking all volunteer hours on the Didactic Year Service Hours Form.
+Completion of service hours will be assessed at the end of the didactic Spring semester during Summative Evaluations.
 Many volunteer activities will be made available throughout the year.
 Students may also initiate their own service activities with approval of the Academic Director.

-In addition to the didactic-year service requirement, students are expected and encouraged to continue their service work throughout their clinical year and ultimately throughout their careers.
-Faculty will notify clinical-year students of any service opportunities they may be interested in, and clinical-year students are also encouraged to seek out opportunities on their own.
+In addition to the didactic year service requirement, students are expected and encouraged to continue their service work throughout their clinical year and ultimately throughout their careers.
+Faculty will notify clinical year students of any service opportunities.
+Clinical year